kuzzleio/documentation-old/guide/source/includes/essentials/_persisted.md

 Here we defined a new field called `someField` of type `date` in our collection `mycollection`.
 This is especially useful when dealing with capabilities such as specific types (`date`, `geo_shape`, ...), full-text search and complex data structures (`nested`, ...) of Elasticsearch.
-As the mapping of the collection can not be changed once it is set (even if Elasticsearch did it automatically for you), we advise you to define it yourself to avoid surprises.
+As the mapping of the collection can not be changed once it is set (even if Elasticsearch did it automatically for you), you should almost always define mappings when creating collections, preferably before sending documents in them.

 The syntax to use is the one defined by [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/mapping.html).